Label-Free Explainability for Unsupervised Models: Experiments Details

 We clearly see that the entropy decreases as the disentanglement strength $\beta$ increases for both MNIST (Spearman $\rho = -.56$) an dSprites (Spearman $\rho = -.76$).
 This means that disentangling has the effect of distributing the saliency over fewer units.
 This brings a nice complement to the quantitative analysis that we have conducted in Section~\ref{subsec:vaes}: although increasing disentanglement does not make the latent units focus on different parts of the image (since the correlation does not decrease significantly), it does decrease the number of latent units that are simultaneously sensitive to a given part of the image (since the entropy decreases substantially).
 These two phenomena are not incompatible with each other.
 For instance, we see that the 6-th latent unit seems inactive in comparison with the other latent units in Figure~\ref{fig:vae_disprites_appendix}.
 In fact, this latent unit might perfectly pay attention to the same parts of the image as the other units and, hence, be correlated.
 What distinguishes this unit from the others is that the feature importance scores on its saliency map are significantly smaller (we cannot appreciate it by plotting the saliency maps on the same scale) and, hence, reduces the entropy.
 Finally, we note that the entropies from Figure~\ref{fig:vae_entropy} remain fairly close to their maximal value ($S^{max} = \ln 3 \approx 1.1$ for MNIST and $S^{max} = \ln 6 \approx 1.8$ for dSprites).
 This means that the VAEs have several active units for each pixel.

-\paragraph{Supplementary Examples} To check that the qualitative analysis from Section~\ref{subsec:vaes} extends beyond the examples showed in the main paper, the reader can refer to Figures~\ref{fig:vae_mnist_appendix}~and~\ref{fig:vae_disprites_appendix}.
-These saliency maps are produced with the same VAEs we selected for our qualitative analysis.
+\paragraph{Supplementary Examples.} To check that the qualitative analysis from Section~\ref{subsec:vaes} extends beyond the examples showed in the main paper, the reader can refer to Figures~\ref{fig:vae_mnist_appendix}~and~\ref{fig:vae_disprites_appendix}.
+These saliency maps are produced with the main paper's VAEs.
+We also plot saliency maps for vanilla ($\beta = 1$) VAEs in Figures~\ref{fig:vanilla_vae_mnist}~and~\ref{fig:vanilla_vae_dsprites}.
+The issues mentioned in Section~\ref{subsec:vaes} are still present in this case.